Naveendinula/DigitalTwin/ARCHITECTURE.md

 *   **3D Visualization**: The user views the 3D model in the browser, navigating via orbit/pan/zoom controls.
 *   **Element Inspection**: Clicking a 3D element reveals its specific BIM properties (Psets, quantities, materials) in a side panel.
 *   **Embodied Carbon Analysis**: The user triggers an EC calculation.
 The system maps model materials to a backend database (`prac-database.csv`) and visualizes the carbon footprint (kgCO2e) per element and in aggregate.
+*   **HVAC/FM Analysis**: The user runs HVAC/FM analysis to derive served terminals and served spaces from equipment.
 *   **Spatial Navigation**: Users can isolate parts of the building (e.g., specific floors or rooms) using the spatial hierarchy tree.
+*   **Space Overlay**: Users toggle translucent space bounding boxes for quick room context in the 3D view.

 ## 3. Repository Tour